pymc-devs/pymc.io/welcome.md

 Plant growth can be influenced by multiple factors, and understanding these relationships is crucial for optimizing agricultural practices.

+Independent Variables:
+- Sunlight Hours: Number of hours the plant is exposed to sunlight daily.
+- Water Amount: Daily water amount given to the plant (in milliliters).
+- Soil Nitrogen Content: Percentage of nitrogen content in the soil.

+Dependent Variable:
+- Plant Growth (y): Measured as the increase in plant height (in centimeters) over a certain period.

 ```python
 import pymc as pm